Kiki-Tifase/saopaulo/original/readme.md

 id cannot be used more than once use a slot for larger protions of text bcs you can add stylign and it easier tpo see and use a prop for smlalelr bit sof text becaue it is oftne just one word or two how to use the object fit tag

+day 13
+default values of props
+a validator is used to check a function for its validity